ygqygq2/charts/ygqygq2/mindoc/README.md

 ## Configuration

-The following table lists the configurable parameters of the FastDFS-Nginx chart and their default values.
+The following table lists the configurable parameters of the mindoc chart and their default values.

 | Parameter                  | Description                         | Default                                |
 | -----------------------    | ----------------------------------- | -------------------------------------- |